ypaulsussman/yblog/content/posts/Idea for ABE Phonics App [Paused].md

 ```
 > Use lightweight SVG's as multimedia component, to prompt/associate/describe basic words.
 >
-> Push instead of pull, mobile instead of desktop (latter isn’t enough: need to do the former; can speak from experience on that)
+> Push exercises instead of relying on pull of user; mobile instead of desktop
 >
 > Predictive text as tool for sight-reading / chunking phonemes (click full word to more-quickly construct sentence)?
 >